KarthikProfessor/FrontendMentorChallenge/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge

-Your challenge is to build out this bento grid and get it looking as close to the design as possible.
+Your challenge is to build out this recipe page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:

-- View the optimal layout for the interface depending on their device's screen size

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

-### Expected behaviour

-The two components in the left column on desktop are placed at the bottom on mobile.
-This is a good opportunity to practice your CSS Grid placement skills.

 ## Where to find everything